isl-org/Open3D/3rdparty/README_SYCL.md

 [host:host:0] SYCL host platform, SYCL host device
 ```

-Open3D can make use of the host and GPU SYCL devices.
+Open3D is designed to make use of the SYCL GPU devices.
-- `core::Device("SYCL_CPU:0")` maps to the device returned by
-  `sycl::host_selector()`.
-- `core::Device("SYCL_GPU:0")` maps the default SYCL GPU returned by
+- `core::Device("SYCL:0")` maps the default SYCL GPU returned by
   `sycl::gpu_selector()`.
+  - For Intel GPUs, the "level-zero GPU" (`ext_oneapi_level_zero:gpu:0` in the
+    example above) backend will be used by default instead of the "OpenCL GPU"
+    (`opencl:gpu:2` in the example above).
   - Currently we only support one SYCL GPU.
 Multi-GPU support will be added in
     the future.
-  - For Intel GPUs, the "level-zero GPU" (`ext_oneapi_level_zero:gpu:0` in the
-    example above) backend will be used by default instead of the "OpenCL GPU"
-    (`opencl:gpu:2` in the example above).

 ## Known limitations/requirement